What Is the 340B Program?

 - Preventing hospital readmissions and medication-related issues through a transitions of care program.
 Pharmacists review medication histories and clinical notes for high-risk patients discharged from the hospital.
 The pharmacists answer any follow-up questions or concerns and ensure the patients are able to pick up their medications.

 - Preventing the spread of HIV infection through a free HIV prevention clinic.
 The clinic provides free sexual health counseling, STD and HIV testing, and HIV Pre-Exposure Prophylaxis (PrEP).
-Since its opening in March 2018, more than 150 patients have enrolled in the program, and the clinic plans to expand enrollment to an additional 500 patients in 2019.
+Since its opening in March 2018, more than 500 patients have enrolled in the program, which continues to expand in 2023.